T-COL: Generating Counterfactual Explanations for General User Preferences on Variable Machine Learning Systems: Problem Description

-In order to generate CEs with a higher degree of feasibility, we use the feature-based idea to design the CE generation method.
-The feature-based CE generation method essentially initializes the CEs as blank samples, i.e. the features are consistent with the rest of the sample but all feature values are empty, and then selects feature values from the local or global feature space to populate the CEs with the corresponding features.
-Let $ x $ denote a query sample and $ \hat{x} $ denote an arbitrary combination of features, then the combination of features in CEs denoted as $ \Tilde{x} $ is the solution to (\ref{eq:1}).
+To ensure \textit{feasibility}, we follow the IB approach for generating CEs.
+We selected feature values from the query sample and prototype cases to form new samples that meet the preference requirements, which serve as CEs.
+Let $ x $ denote a query sample, and $ \hat{x} $ denote an arbitrary combination of features.
+Then the CEs denoted as $ \Tilde{x} $ is the solution to (\ref{eq:1}).

-where $ \Tilde{y}$ is the target class, $ \operatorname{\textbf{M}} $ denotes the ML model and $ \operatorname{\textbf{M}}(\cdot) $ denotes the classification result of the model on the sample.
-In addition, $ \operatorname{\textbf{d}} $ denotes the distance between the counterfactual sample and the query sample, which can be calculated using any distance calculation function, such as Euclidean distance, Manhattan distance, etc. The first component represents the absolute value of the error between the classification result of the ML model $ \operatorname{\textbf{M}} $ for the current combination of features and the desired category.
+where $ \Tilde{y}$ is the target class, $ \operatorname{\textbf{M}} $ denotes the ML model, and $ \operatorname{\textbf{M}}(\cdot) $ denotes the classification result of the model on the sample.
+In addition, $ \operatorname{\textbf{d}} $ denotes the distance between the counterfactual and the query sample, which can be calculated using any distance calculation function, such as Euclidean distance, Manhattan distance, Utility Space distance \cite{framling_contextual_2022}, etc. The first component represents the absolute value of the error between the classification result of the ML model $ \operatorname{\textbf{M}} $ for the current combination of features and the desired category.
 Reducing this value forces the solved CEs to reach the target category.
-The second part represents the distance between the current feature combination and the query sample, motivating the CEs generated to be closer to the query sample.
-The two properties in (\ref{eq:1}) accompany the birth of CE and are the most essential ones, to which more or more external constraints can be added depending on the different requirements for the CEs.
+The second component represents the distance between the current feature combination and the query sample, motivating the CEs generated to be closer to the query sample.
+The two constraints in (\ref{eq:1}) are the most essential ones, to which more external constraints can be added depending on the different requirements for the CEs.

-The main part of feature-based CE generation is the process of feature value selection.
-The selection of feature values from different cases which are selected samples in the target category provides better assurance and control over the properties of the CEs and has therefore received more attention than the selection of feature values from the full feature space.
-To better capture general user preferences and construct links to the properties of CEs, we utilize the case-based ideology to design CE generation methods.
-In addition to the selection of feature values, the case-based approach requires the selection of good cases in the target category to provide a range of optional eigenvalues.
+Within IB CE explainers, the selection of feature values from different cases, which are selected samples in the target category, provides better assurance and control over the properties of the CEs and has therefore received more attention than the selection of feature values from all samples.
+In addition to the selection of feature values, the IB approach requires the screening of good cases as \citet{keane2020good} mentioned in the target category, to provide their feature values as the candidate set of feature values.